American Indians challenge Montana’s new election laws

 “Montana has a long history of secure, transparent elections, setting a standard for the nation,” Mr. Gianforte said in a recent statement.
 “These new laws will help ensure the continued integrity of Montana’s elections for years to come.”

-The ACLU said courts in the past have been critical of these types of measures, pointing to a ruling last year where a judge recognized Native Americans rely heavily on ballot collection.
+The ACLU said courts in the past have been critical of these types of measures, pointing to a ruling last year where a judge recognized American Indians rely heavily on ballot collection.

 The Supreme Court, meanwhile, is grappling with a lawsuit over Arizona’s restrictions on ballot harvesting and other election conduct.